Updated: Oct 7

 The Alocasia genus encompasses some of the most spectacular and rare foliage within the Aroid family.
 Its mesmerizing corrugated leaves and mostly dark foliage with deep veneition are sculptural works of art.
-Some of our shop favorites are the Alocasia cuprea, Alocasia 'Dragon Scale', Alocasia 'Black Velvet,' and Alocasia 'Dragon's Breath.'
-You can shop for these here.
+Some of our shop rare staples are the Alocasia cuprea, Alocasia 'Dragon Scale', Alocasia 'Black Velvet,' and Alocasia 'Dragon's Breath.'

 However, Alocasia doesn't come without drama!
 So what's the drama?
 Alocasia can be prone to foliage discoloration, droopy foliage, and sometimes pest pressures.
 They can also go dormant in the winter, prompting people to throw them out thinking they are dead.
 This sounds overwhelming, but it's not if you follow my tips and tricks.
 I've learned over the last decade from killing plenty of Alocasias in my home and commercially, how to get them to thrive.
 If properly cared for, Alocasias can be very rewarding!